 Contributors and Afterword

 I'd like to massively thank every single person who helped me with this document.
 This project was a community effort, and I couldn’t have finished it without you all.
-Here is a list of everyone who has worked on this project:
+Here is a list of key contributors other than myself who have worked on this project:

 Special thanks to kashike for letting me co-opt a channel in the Kyori discord while writing this.

 The Minecraft server community has been a large part of my life for the past decade, and this was part of my way of giving back.
-Throughout this project, I learnt so much about the various people who have made the community what it is today, and I hope this article helps share their contributions with the Minecraft community of the future.
+Throughout this project, I learnt so much more about the various people I’ve known and who have made the community what it is today, and I’ve gone on a very long nostalgia trip.
+I hope this article helps share their contributions with the Minecraft community of the future and give a new generation of players more perspective and context on what came before.

 About the Author